-Extending the universal power adapter and charger solution to many more ICT devices than mobile terminals
+Extending the universal power adapter and charger solution to more ICT devices than mobile terminals and other hand-held ICT devices

-(This annex forms an integral part of this Recommendation)
+(This annex forms an integral part of this Recommendation.)

-In the future, this Recommendation may be generalized to use the universal power adapter and charger solution with other ICT devices.
+In the future, a second Recommendation may be developed to cover the use of the universal power adapter and charger solution with more ICT devices.

-Some forum even considers the extension of this issue to electrical household devices not connected to any telecom network.
+Some forums are also considering the extension of this issue to electrical household devices not connected to any telecom network.
 The introduction of LVDC (low voltage direct current) mains or a very low voltage home network could be one of the solutions to avoid the need for many power adapters or chargers.
 This next step should address the issue of having a standard power connector and additionally an alternative standard device ICT connector.
-This issue could become more complex as the scope widens from mobile terminals to the other ICT devices.
+This issue could become more complex as the scope widens from mobile terminals and other hand-held ICT devices to more ICT devices.

-It is seen as very useful to define in a first instance an immediate solution, even if it does not cover the entire spectrum of mobile terminals available today, and then progress to a solution that is more open to the evolution of parameters such as higher current, different charging voltages required by new battery technologies or higher energy; all of which introduce the issue of self recognition and configuration of the power adapter and charger in addition to the connecting issue, whether it is manual or automatic self configuration.
+It is considered useful to define in the first instance an immediate solution that applies to mobile terminals and other hand-held ICT devices, and then progress to a solution that will cover additional ICT devices and is more open to the evolution of parameters such as higher current, different charging voltages required by new battery technologies or higher energy; all of which introduce the issue of self-recognition and configuration of the power adapter and charger in addition to the connecting issue, whether it is manual or automatic self-configuration.